AryelleSiqueira/boca-auth/README.md

 ## How To Patch Features To BOCA

-Run the following commands to 1) git pull the _master_ branch from the `boca-auth` repository, 2) generate and patch apply changes in the _master_ branch of the `boca` repository.
+- Run the following commands to 1) git pull the _master_ branch from the `boca-auth` repository and 2) generate and patch apply changes in the _master_ branch of the `boca` repository:

   ```sh
   git clone https://github.com/cassiopc/boca.git && \